nttrungit90/carpark/README.md

 # How to build and run
 - Need to have maven, java version 17 and docker installed
-- Build using maven: mvn clean install
+- Compiles the project source code, runs tests and packages the project into a JAR: **_mvn clean install_**
 - Run with docker compose: **_docker-compose up_**
-- Wait 1 minutes for CarParkAvailabilityUpdater to import carpark data from file_ **resource/HDBCarparkInformation.csv**_ and pull for carpark availability from _**API Endpoint: https://api.data.gov.sg/v1/transport/carpark-availability**_
+- Wait 1 minutes for CarParkAvailabilityUpdater to import carpark data from file **_resource/HDBCarparkInformation.csv_** and pull for carpark availability from _**API Endpoint: https://api.data.gov.sg/v1/transport/carpark-availability**_
 - Test the application: http://localhost:8090/api/carparks/nearest?longitude=103.85412&latitude=1.30106&page=1&per_page=10

 # Scalability and Availability